hypertiling/hypertiling/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.7559394.svg)](https://doi.org/10.5281/zenodo.7559394)

-**hypertiling** is a high-performance Python 3 library for the generation and visualization of hyperbolic lattices, embedded in the Poincare disk model.
-Using efficient algorithms and the CPU/SIMD optimization provided by numpy, hyperbolic tilings with millions of vertices can be created in a matter of minutes on a single workstation computer.
-Facilities including optimized search algorithms for adjacent vertices and powerful plotting and animation capabilities are provided to support scientific and other advanced uses of the graphs.
+**hypertiling** is a high-performance Python library for the generation and visualization of regular hyperbolic lattices embedded in the Poincare disk model.
+Using highly optimized, efficient algorithms, hyperbolic tilings with millions of vertices can be created in a matter of minutes on a single workstation computer.
+Facilities including computation of adjacent vertices, dynamic lattice manipulation, refinements, as well as powerful plotting and animation capabilities are provided to support advanced uses of hyperbolic graphs.

 ## Installation